 There are two clinical courses in the RN-to-BSN curriculum, NURN 4440 Community Health and NURN 4450 Design and Coordination of Care.
 In the third semester of the program, NURN 4450 requires you to have access to a "clinical environment".
 Your work site (regardless of type) is a clinical environment.
+The program decides whether to allow students to engage in clinical practice experiences at their place of work.
+However, if students are permitted to engage in clinical practice experiences at their workplace, such experiences must provide the opportunity for students to integrate new knowledge into practice and the experiences must be appropriate to the expected student learning and program outcomes.
+Clinical experiences and learning activities are expected to be completed outside one's normal working hours

-If you are NOT working as a Registered Nurse please contact the RNto-BSN Coordinator as soon as possible as we will need to find you a preceptor to complete the clinical components of the course.
+If you are NOT working as a Registered Nurse please contact the RN-to-BSN Coordinator as soon as possible as we will need to find you a preceptor to complete the clinical components of the course.
 If you live outside the Charlotte area and are NOT working, we will need to discuss the availability of preceptors in your area or you may need to travel to the Charlotte area to complete clinical requirements.
 If you do not notify the program of your status, or any change of status during the program, your progression in the program may be jeopardized or delayed.
 If you need to have a preceptor, students will be required to complete all mandatory education and compliance required by the agency, including and not limited to drug screening and criminal background check, blood borne pathogen training, immunization and health history forms, and individual agency policy education.
-Please see the Clinical Agency Requirements.
+Please see the Clinical Agency Requirements outlined on our website and/or contact the Associate Director, Undergraduate Programs.

-Date of Origin: 6-8-15 Reviewed: 8/16, 8/18
+Date of Origin: 6-8-15

+Revised: 8/19